 Talismans are one of the earliest ways to get large amounts of money, though the process speeds up once you get at least one pickax upgrade so you can quarry the large stones by Portia’s city walls, which are full of many valuable materials including the all-important marble to make more talismans.

-Produce Advanced Fishing Rod & Fish Like Crazy
+Produce Advanced Fishing Rod & Go Fishing A Lot!

 Time slows immensely while fishing, and fish actually go for a pretty good amount.
 Trying to fish with a basic fishing rod can be frustrating and yields limited results, especially if you are going after anything bigger than the catfish, which is one the least valuable fishes out there.
 Upgrading the fishing rod lets you catch most basic fish with ease, and if you have a lot of caterpillars you can bring in a crazy number of fish.